 If you are attending Mass with others, then the group you are attending with should not exceed more than six people.
 This group of six can be made up of people from outside your household, but strict social distancing must be maintained between members of different households at all times.

 All should limit social contact as much as possible and minimise all interactions with those they do not live with within the church building and immediately outside of it.
 Therefore, when travelling to, entering and inside places of worship, people should observe strict social distancing from anyone not in their household – even if they are attending as a group of six.

 The only exception to this new rule is where a single household (or support bubble) contains more than six people, but the same rules on social interaction with others outside their group should apply.

 No person who lives separately to this household or is not included in the support bubble is permitted to accompany this larger group.
-This replaces previous rules where groups could be larger than six people if they were made up of two households.

 The wearing of a face covering is mandatory for those who attend Mass or church for private prayer unless they have an exemption from this.